 1. Housing — rent or mortgage, utilities, water/gas/electricity, internet

-The biggest bucket, and the most difficult to shrink.
-Korean urban worker households spent roughly 18–22% of monthly outlays here in 2025 figures, while U.S. averages run closer to 32–35%.
-The two countries aren't directly comparable because of different ownership and lease structures, but the rank — number one — is the same.
+The biggest bucket, and the one that refuses to shrink.
+Korean urban worker households spent roughly 18–22% of monthly outlays here in 2025 figures; U.S. averages run closer to 32–35%.
+The two countries don't line up one-to-one — different ownership and lease structures — but the rank holds on both sides: number one.

 2. Food — eating out + groceries + delivery